Paramahansa Yogananda declared: “Kriya Yoga plus devotion — it works like mathematics; it cannot fail.”

-To anyone beginning a practice of yoga and its techniques of meditation, such as those taught on the Kriya Yoga path, SRF points out the necessity of cultivating a deep and enduring relationship with that aspect of the Divine most appealing to their hearts.
 After all, as Paramahansaji made clear: “There is a personal element in the search for God that is more important than mastery over the whole science of Yoga.”
-We should follow the yogic science to reach the door to the Infinite, but then our love, our personal longing, is needed for God to take us through that door.
+We can follow the yogic science to reach the door to the Infinite, but then our love, our personal longing, is needed for the Divine to take us through that door.

 You may like to think of God as the Heavenly Father, or as the Divine Mother, or Friend, or Beloved.
 Some feel drawn to seeing God as manifest in a true guru or divine incarnation such as Christ or Krishna, or they may gravitate to a more formless aspect such as Infinite Love, Bliss, or Wisdom.